 Non-cooperation with evil is as much a duty as is cooperation with good.

-So what is the best way to mitigate negativity?
-Gandhi thought long and hard about this problem and came up with a solution: Non-cooperation.
+If so, what is the best weapon against wickedness?
+Gandhi thought long and hard about this problem and forged one: Non-cooperation.

 What is it?

-To understand the concept of non-cooperation, one should first know how evil operates.
-Evil can be anything like an oppressive government, violent ideology, organization or people led by hatred, greed and so on.
+To understand the concept of non-cooperation, we should first know how evil operates.
+Evil can be an oppressive government, violent ideology, biased organization, or people led by hatred, greed, and so on.

-At first, evil appears innocuous and many take its side.
-Fence-sitters and uninterested ones are enticed and bribed.
+At first, evil appears innocuous, and many get enchanted by it.
+Fence-sitters and uninterested ones are enticed with bribes.
 Those who resist are browbeaten or tortured.
 Thus evil gets enforced.

 “Non-cooperation is a measure of discipline and sacrifice, and it demands respect for the opposite views.”

-Non-cooperation is total abstinence from surrendering to darkness at any cost.
-It also involves not responding to negativity with violence.
-In essence, it sees evil as a disease and hence does not hate nor collaborate with those who are affected by it.
+Non-cooperation is the total abstinence from surrendering to darkness.
+It does not respond to negativity with violence but stays away from its influence.
+In essence, the philosophy of non-violence sees evil as a disease.
+Hence it neither hates nor collaborates with those who are affected by it.

-A person has to have the discretion to spot out evil, be morally strong to resist temptation and fearless in the face of torture.
-Only such a person can practice non-cooperation.
+However, non-cooperation is not an easy task.
+Evil will try everything in its power to entice one; if that does not work, it will subdue him.
+A person has to have the discretion to spot out evil, be morally strong to resist temptation and be fearless in the face of torture to practice non-cooperation.

 What made Gandhi come up with the idea?

 The evil act shocked the world.
-Indians rebelled against the British government.
+Indians rebelled against the atrocious act of the British government.
 Though the incident touched Gandhi deeply, he summoned India to remain calm and refrain from violence.

-“The first principal of non-violent action is that of non-cooperation with everything humiliating.”
+“The first principle of non-violent action is that of non-cooperation with everything humiliating.”

-Gandhi’s idea of non-cooperation did not confine itself as a political weapon.
-Like everything with him, the movement was an expression of his spirituality which is deep-rooted in truth and non-violence.
+Gandhi’s idea of non-cooperation was not just a political weapon.
+Like everything with him, the movement was the expression of his spirituality which is deep-rooted in truth and non-violence.

-Following the Chauri Chaura police station burning incident 5th February 1922, Gandhi realized that his people were not morally equipped to implement his concept.
-He immediately summoned to stop the movement.
-But it had gained great momentum nationwide and it was difficult to just stop it just like that.
+Following the Chauri Chaura police station burning incident on 5th February 1922, Gandhi realized that his followers were not morally equipped to implement his concept.
+He immediately called for stopping the struggle.
+But the movement had gained great momentum nationwide and it was difficult to stop it just like that.
 His decision shocked even his close followers.
 Romain Rolland wrote:

 But Gandhi was sure in his decisions.
-He went into a fast and vowed not to eat until the last sound of protest has been muted.
+He went into a fast and vowed not to eat until even the last sound of protest was muted.

 Non-Cooperation to Evil

-Though the movement met an untimely end, Gandhi realized the social, political and spiritual impact it created.
+Though the movement met an untimely end, Gandhi realized its social, political, and spiritual impact.
 He never gave up the idea and preached it as the best weapon against evil.

-In a historical dialogue between Gandhi and the British General about non-cooperation movement
+In a historical dialogue between Gandhi and the British General about the non-cooperation movement